Is it just me, or sitting for ten or more hours crammed between airplane seats

 A shout-out to fellow avid readers!
 Charge your Kindle (don’t forget the Airplane mode), your phone, all your digital gadgets, and pack them with good music, podcasts, great books, movies, and shows (a perfect opportunity to catch up with your Stranger Things addiction!)
 Finally, finish the latest album by Slash and the Conspirators and dig into your Harry Potter childhood kingdom.

-Please note: This post contains product links from Amazon which are affiliate links, meaning if you click over and purchase something, we will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining followsummer.
+Please note: This post contains affiliate links, meaning if you click over and purchase something, we will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining followsummer.
 Thank you in advance and enjoy these long haul flight tips!

 Roxana is a travel enthusiast and lifestyle consultant from Sydney and she loves to write about her adventures.
 She is all about the healthy lifestyle, loves to run with her husband and dogs and has fun cooking exotic meals for her family.
 Being a typical Aussie, she often hits the waves and loves beaches and sunshine!
 You can find out more about her writing following her on twitter and facebook.
 She is also one of the editors at Highstylife Magazine.